-Since signing the Paris Agreement in 2016, the UK Government has paid £3.2bn of public money to North Sea oil and gas companies.
+Since signing the Paris Agreement, the UK Government has paid £4 billion of public money to North Sea oil and gas companies.
 In recent years, companies like Shell and BP were actually paid to pollute.
 They paid us next to nothing in tax.
 We paid them millions.
 All while they laid off thousands of workers in the UK and continued to wreck the climate.

 We say, “No more!”
 We’re taking the Government to court to pull the plug on public payments for big polluters.
 And we need your help.

 The UK could be the first major oil and gas producing country to move away from fossil fuels, setting a strong standard for the rest of the world.
 Instead it’s keeping alive a declining industry that’s committed to extracting more oil and gas than safe climate limits allow.

 Our money is better spent on decent, green jobs and a just transition led by workers, their unions and affected communities.

 In 2015, the UK legislated an official policy of “maximising economic recovery” of oil and gas in the North Sea.
 This polluters’ mandate has kept the door open for reckless drilling and exploration at the exact time when we should be winding down oil and gas extraction.
 But it doesn’t stop there.

 Oil and gas companies aggressively lobbied the government to get massive tax cuts and they’ve been wildly successful.
 The UK provides hundreds of millions of pounds of public support to oil and gas companies each year.
 But we receive less money from fossil fuel producers than any of our neighbours.
 In Norway, the government receives about US $21 per barrel of oil.
 In the UK, we receive less than $2.